nestjs/docs.nestjs.com/content/techniques/caching.md

 #### Different stores

 This service takes advantage of [cache-manager](https://github.com/node-cache-manager/node-cache-manager) under the hood.
 The `cache-manager` package supports a wide-range of useful stores, for example, [Redis store](https://github.com/node-cache-manager/node-cache-manager-redis-yet) official package for node-cache-manager.
 A full list of supported stores is available [here](https://github.com/node-cache-manager/node-cache-manager#store-engines).
-To set up the Redis store, requires `registerAsync()` , since the store factory is initializing the connection to redis and only then returning the instance:
+To set up the Redis store, use the `registerAsync()` method to initialize the store, as follows:

 ```typescript
 import type { RedisClientOptions } from 'redis';